Echo3ToEcho7/m8ck.github.com/_posts/2012-09-15-essential-mac-applications.md

 ---
 layout: post
 title: Essential Mac Applications
+description: Essential Mac applications that I use everyday
 ---

 I was thinking about doing a clean install after upgrading to Mountain Lion, so I took the opportunity to go through my app folder and see what I really needed.
 In the process I put together this list of essential applications.